-Where and why the Internationals failed in Kosovo
+Where and why the 'internationals' failed in Kosovo?

-In 2006, King and Mason published their book "Peace at any Price.
-How the World Failed in Kosovo".
-They provided a sound analysis, how and why the international community failed in establishing a sustainable state.
-Some further examples are provided in this article.
-Even in 2008 it is amazing, how little effect this book and other reports and articles have had on the activities of the international community and their organizations.
+In 2006, King & Mason published their book Peace at any Price.
+How the World Failed in Kosovo.
+They provided a sound analysis of how and why the international community failed in establishing a sustainable state.
+Further examples are provided in this paper.
+And yet, two years on King & Mason's book and other reports and articles have had little effect on the activities of the international community and their organizations.

 Violent clashes between Albanians and Serbs in the northern city of Mitrovica broke out in March 2004.
 The spark was the reported, but not proven drowning of three Albanian children by Serbs.
 Albanian mobs elsewhere in Kosovo then launched pogroms against small, isolated pockets of Serbs and other minorities, and attacked the occupation forces, which responded with tear-gas, rubber bullets and sometimes live ammunition and evacuated Serbs to safer towns or NATO barracks.
-In the presence of 17,000 NATO troops and 4,000 UN police, Albanian hooligans fell upon their minorities.
-900 people were wounded, 19 died, some 30 churches were destroyed, 700 houses burnt down, 4,500 put to flight.
+In the presence of 17 000 NATO troops and 4 000 UN police, Albanian hooligans fell upon their minorities.
+Nine hundred people were wounded, 19 died, some 30 churches were destroyed, 700 houses burnt down, 4 500 people put to flight.
 Some 150 KFOR troops and UN police were injured, 72 UN vehicles destroyed, and 200 people arrested.
-In Priszren, the German KFOR-troops did not show up when Albanians tried to set fire on Serbian houses, a monastery and a church.
-Months later there was an article in a German journal8, talking about "Die Angsthasen vom Amselfeld" (The "coward" or "scaredy cat" of the Amselfeld region).
-German police, on duty in Priszren for UNMIK CIVPOL, was complaining about lacking support by the German military, stationed nearby.
-Even in 2008, the Archangel Monastery near Priszren and the monastery of Decani9 are barbed-wired and under protection of KFOR troops.
-It is not possible to enter these places without permission by KFOR and the monks.
+In Priszren, the German KFOR troops did not show up when Albanians tried to set fire to Serbian houses, a monastery and a church.
+Months later there was an article in a German journal,11 about "Die Angsthasen vom Amselfeld" (the "cowards" or "scaredy cats" of the Amselfeld region).
+German police, on duty in Priszren for UNMIK CIVPOL, complained of a lack of support from the German military, stationed nearby.
+At the time of writing, the Archangel Monastery near Priszren and the monastery of Deçani12 are still behind barbed wire and under protection of KFOR troops, and entry is not possible without permission from KFOR and the monks.